billyfischbach/GitCleanFollowers/README.md

-# Clean GitHub Followers Script 🚀
+# GitCleanFollowers 🚀

-This Python script helps you manage your GitHub followers by automatically unfollowing users who do not follow you back.
-It uses the GitHub API to fetch your list of followers and the users you are following, and then unfollows those who are not following you back.
+GitCleanFollowers is a Python script that helps you manage your GitHub followers by automatically unfollowing users who do not follow you back.
+It leverages the GitHub API to fetch your list of followers and the users you are following, and then unfollows those who are not following you back.

 ## Features ✨